alinex/node-codedoc/README.md

 [docco](https://jashkenas.github.io/docco/) or [docker.js](https://jbt.github.io/docker/src/docker.js.html).

 This tool should help you create browsable documentation out of the comments written in the code.
-At first it is no general tool for everybody but a helper for myself to get a documentation for my own projects.
+It is a way between hand written documentation, structured api information and code highlighting.
+Read my own thoughts below to know why it is like it is.

 The main features are: